uaineteine/Floodfiller/README.md

-# Floodfill
+# Floodfill2_0

-A c++ floodfiller and cell size calculator for 4 connections.
+A c++ floodfiller and cell size calculator for 4-square connections.

 ## Getting Started